ucrawler/nntplexer/README.md

 # Todo

-cache articles on mongodb using ttl
+Cache articles on mongodb using ttl.

-or

-cache articles 'multi continent' conveniently to externals using cf r2
+Cache articles 'multi continent' conveniently to externals using CloudFlare R2.

-Use jbod for article caching, we don't care about data loss and want to minimize data loss on a drive issue.
-Spread articles between jbod's using postdate somehow.
+Use JBOD for article caching, we don't care about data loss and want to minimize data loss on a drive issue.
+Spread articles between JBOD's using postdate somehow.

-skip backends using article postdate and backend retention
+Skip backends using article postdate and backend retention.

-skip backend when poster name doesn't match :-)
+Skip backend when poster name doesn't match :-)

-replace mysql with sqlite
+Replace mysql with sqlite